 Early Feedback on Code Changes

-As we have been saying, Penetration Testing Service fits perfectly into the software development lifecycle.
+As we have been saying, PTaaS fits perfectly into the software development lifecycle.
 That means, your developers get a vulnerability alert before any new code goes live.
 This gives you the opportunity to stay one step ahead of malicious actors.

 Real-time Remediation Support

-A good PTaaS platform provides you with detailed remediation support – videos and screenshots to assist developers in finding and fixing the vulnerability.
+A good penetration testing as a service platform provides you with detailed remediation support – videos and screenshots to assist developers in finding and fixing the vulnerability.
 This saves a lot of time as the developers do not have to spend a lot of time trying to figure out what went wrong and why.

 Access to Security Engineers

-Penetration Testing as a Service by Astra Security
+Penetration Testing as a Service (PTaaS) by Astra Security

 Astra is driven by one goal – providing cyber security in its simplest form to customers.
 It applies equally to Astra’s Web Application Firewall and Astra Pentest.